Alejandrolmeida/azure-ai-sessionize/README.md

         - 📄 CreateImageDescription.txt
         - 📄 CreateTweets.txt
         - 📄 ScheduleTweets.txt

+## Creating and scheduling messages
+For a quick execution, you can try running the ***CreateTweets.py*** program directly from your .bash console, Python interpreter, or Visual Studio Code debugger.

 ## Disclaimer
 The content of this repository is a contribution intended to showcase the capabilities of large language models (LLMs) when used as pieces of code in software solutions.